 5. Not Include the Right Keywords in Documents

-Discover relevant keywords in the job posting, on the district’s website (check to see if they have a page that outlines their mission or vision), and in other community publications.
+Discover relevant keywords in the job posting, on the district’s website (check to see if they have a page that outlines their mission or vision), and other community publications.
 Terminology that will get you noticed at one district may send you to the bottom of the stack for another institution with different needs, goals, or values.
 Change your resume a little bit depending on the differences in the jobs to which you are applying.

 6. Not Including Related Career Accomplishments

 Your resume is your personal marketing tool, and keywords and achievements play a vital part.
 Modesty has no place here!
 You need to find and include significant, concrete results that you can highlight in your resume.
 When describing your teaching accomplishments, be sure to use important keywords and statistics to stress the importance of your achievements.